kubermatic/docs/content/advanced/update_versions/_index.en.md

   default: false
 ```

 As you can see it is a list containing the two keys `version` and `default`.
-Here the values of the
+Here the values of
-`version` keys are the Kubernetes versions as string and prefixed by the letter "v".
+`version` are the Kubernetes versions as string and prefixed by the letter "v".
 They correspondent
 with the tags of the according versions of the Kubernetes repository.
-The values of the `default` keys
+The possible values of `default`
-are _true_ or _false_, where only one version can be marked as default.
+are _true_ or _false_, where only one of the versions can be marked as default.

-We also list insecure version, but they are commented out and contain a link to the according issue.
-This
+We also list insecure versions, but they are commented out and contain a link to the according issue.
-way you can see why several version aren't listed in the selection dialog.
+So they aren't listed in the selection dialog and you can see why.

 {{% notice note %}}
 **Note:** Try to keep this tradition when you're adding new Kubernetes releases to the list.
 This
-way potential later addings don't add these missing releases by accident.
+way potential later addings don't add missing releases *by accident*.
 {{% /notice %}}

-As *default version* we normally choose the latest patch of the predecessor subversion is taken.
-While
+As *default version* we normally choose the latest patch of the predecessor subversion.
+While you
-you manually still can select any other release Kubermatic will recommend this way the most mature version
+manually still can select any other supported release Kubermatic will recommend this way the most
-to you.
+mature version to you.

 After editing the list Kubermatic has to be upgraded by using `helm`.